Extreme Cold: How to Prevent Cold Stress When Working Outdoors

 When the cold sets in, the body begins by constricting blood vessels, thereby shifting blood flow (and thus, heat) away from extremities such as fingers and toes, hands and feet, or arms and legs.
 It then directs more blood towards the chest and abdomen in order to warm the core.

-When it can no longer constrict the blood vessels, the body begins to shiver in an attempt to keep itself warm.
+When it can no longer constrict the blood vessels, the body begins to shiver in an attempt to maintain body heat.

 Cold weather will also cause the body’s metabolism to speed up, as ‘warming up’ activities such as shivering require a greater caloric intake.